simdjson/simdjson/doc/basics.md

 ondemand::document doc = parser.iterate(json); // parse a string
 ```

-If you have a buffer of your own with enough padding already (SIMDJSON_PADDING extra bytes allocated), you can use `promise_padded` to pass it in:
+If you have a buffer of your own with enough padding already (SIMDJSON_PADDING extra bytes allocated), you can use `padded_string_view` to pass it in:

 ```c++
 ondemand::parser parser;